pyaiman/pyaiman/README.md

-# 🚀 Expert in AI, ML, and Full-Stack Development with 10+ years of expertise
+# 🚀 AI, ML, and Full-Stack Development with 10+ years of expertise 🚀

 ## Hi there 👋